jeffboody/libnn/docs/tutorial.md

 per the original paper, the perceptron bias is redundant with the beta offset.

-It was also mentioned that Batch Normalization can be performed on the input layer in place of data centering and scaling.
-However, it's unclear if the the mean and standard deviation should be used from the training set or mini batch in this case.
+It was also mentioned that BN can be performed on the input layer in place of data centering and scaling.
+However, it's unclear if the the mean and standard deviation should be used from the training set or mini-batch in this case.

 Weight Normalization and Layer Normalization are additional related techniques however these won't be covered at this